 You can sometimes find yourself on a speaking agenda without warning!
 But in most cases–even in the most demanding of roles–you will receive a request to present.
-And you should be prepared to get some answers to the questions to ask before a presentation.
+So, you should be prepared to get some answers to a few questions before the presentation.
+So here are ten questions to ask before a presentation.

 Who wants you to give a presentation?

 You might know the person asking you to present.
 But equally they might have contacted you through a third party.
-It makes sense to put the contact into context and establish who they work for, whether they are independent or who they represent.
+Therefore it makes sense to put the contact into context.
+Establish who they work for, whether they are independent or who they represent.

 What are their contact details?